younglim/HP-23er-23es-Monitor-Calibration/README.md

 ## Video OverDrive

-Optional setting as it may / may not affect improve video quality.
+Optional setting as it may / may not improve the smoothness of video playback.

 `Main Menu > Image Control > Video OverDrive > Level 3`